python-discord/bot/report.md

 ## Overall experience

 What are your main take-aways from this project?
 What did you learn?
+One takeaway from this project is that GitHub automatically wants to make pull requests towards the main repository and not the fork.
+This caused us to bloat the main repository with faulty PRs.
+More importantly, we learned about function coverage and how to calculate it, helping us write better test cases.
+The hardest thing to learn was how to implement our own tests in a project built by someone else, many struggled with seemingly random errors that required them to thoroughly read the code and learn how it works.
+This lesson will be useful for all of us when we contribute to other projects in the future.

 As an additional note for P+, we have a working patch ([PR #3260](https://github.com/python-discord/bot/pull/3260)) accepted and merged into the upstream, which included a small fix along with the addition of 7 new test cases.